Adapting Segment Anything Model for Power Transmission Corridor Hazard Segmentation: Acknowledgements

-\bmhead{Acknowledgements} This work was supported in part by the National Natural Science Foundation of China under Grants U23B2048 and 62225113, in part by the Innovative Research Group Project of Hubei Province under Grant 2024AFA017, in part by the Science and Technology Major Project of Hubei Province under Grant 2024BAB046, and in part by the Science and Technology Project of State Grid Corporation of China under Grant 5700-202458333A-2-1-ZX.
+This work was financially supported by the State Grid Corporation Headquarters Science and Technology Project: Research on equipment operation and inspection disposal reasoning technology based on knowledge-enhanced generative model and intelligent agent and demonstration application (5700-202458333A-2-1-ZX).
 The numerical calculations in this paper have been done on the supercomputing system in the Supercomputing Center of Wuhan University.